 Exhibitors fare even worse.
 They are charged a considerable fee and often are treated as if the organization is doing them a favor.
 In some cases, the organization itself will put its own both next to someone who sells a competing product or service; as a result, fewer and fewer exhibitors attend the shows (although the Safety Organizations claim otherwise).
 When I first attended one of these shows it was overwhelming.
 It took at least three days to adequately explore the exposition hall.
 Vendors hired magicians, clowns, masseuses, and other attractions you couldn’t even imagine.
 They put on free exhibitions of fall protection and the latest in training simulations.
 It was exhausting but well worth it.
 The giveaways ranged from interesting trinkets to a chance to win an expensive prize.
 Now if you position yourself correctly you can spit from one end of the expo hall to the other with room to spare.
 Fully half the booths are unmanned and the others are staffed by people looking bored or talking on their cell phones; no one wants to be there.

 What’s worse is exhibiting isn’t cheap, and chances are slim that a large portion of the people who happen by your both will be viable prospects, more like kids going door-to-door at Halloween filling their bags with candy.
 Despite the cost, many of the organizations that hold the conference sell, or are in partnership with people who sell, goods and services that are in direct competition with the exhibitors.
 So, let’s say you sell a course on defensive driving, the sleazy conference organizers are likely to put their own (or a partner’s booth) adjacent to the booth that you shelled out thousands to exhibit—and their booths are likely to be bigger, nicer, and more eye-catching than yours.
-I will say this before God and everyone, THIS IS UNETHICAL AS SHIT (those of you who are offended by the word “shit” should know that this is as tame as I could describe it.
-As I ran through my lexicons of words to describe the actions of these ass-sniffing shit bags I started to sound like a sailor with Turrets Syndrome fresh off the boat after 8 months at sea.)
-Competing against someone who pays to exhibit is just one of a litany of cheap cons that these grifters perpetuate≥
+I will say this before God and everyone, THIS IS UNETHICAL AS S (those of you who are offended by the word “s” should know that this is as tame as I could describe it.
+As I ran through my lexicons of words to describe the actions of these ss-sniffing s bags I started to sound like a sailor with Turrets Syndrome fresh off the boat after 8 months at sea.)
+Competing against someone who pays to exhibit is just one of a litany of cheap cons that these grifters perpetuate

 The exhibitors also used to throw lavish parties and networking events.
 One rented out Shedd’s Aquarium in Chicago, another threw a luau, the parties were fully catered and had open bars, it was practically a bacchanal.
 But the rain of cash doesn’t end there.
 Corporate sponsors pour big money into conferences to have their names ostentatiously emblazoned across large signs and banners announcing their sponsorship of this swindle as if to affirm that a fool in his money may soon be parted, but a fool and someone else’s money are even more readily parted.
 And while I have no proof of this, I imagine the travel and tourism bureaus of the cities where the conferences are held wine and dine the organizers of these conferences; even if I had proof it would make no difference—it’s not illegal to entertain prospective clients, but one has to imagine that the possibility and high temptation for graft and corruption exists.